Budapest History Museum (Budapesti Történeti Múzeum)

 The museum primarily amasses, conserves, and showcases artifacts and historical records from the era of the Magyar conquest up to the end of the Ottoman period.
 As a renowned hub for medieval and early modern Hungarian research, the museum is also deeply involved in archaeological excavations within the Budapest region.

-It aims to present medieval and early modern relics with utmost authenticity, considering the latest research findings and adhering to the highest professional and ethical standards.
+It aims to authentically present medieval and early modern relics, considering the latest research findings and adhering to the highest professional and ethical standards.
 The museum endeavors to make these treasures accessible and understandable to all, fostering appreciation for Budapest’s cultural heritage.

 Special Mission

 The Castle Museum holds a unique responsibility – researching and illuminating the history of the Buda Royal Palace.
-Showcasing the palace’s remaining vestiges in a detailed and engaging manner, it stands as a major tourist attraction.
-Apart from medieval and early modern exhibitions, the museum also presents a comprehensive city history display that spans from prehistoric times to the present, blending insights from various scientific domains for visitors’ appreciation.
+Showcasing the palace’s remaining vestiges in a detailed and engaging manner is a major tourist attraction.
+Apart from medieval and early modern exhibitions, the museum also presents a comprehensive city history display from prehistoric times to the present, blending insights from various scientific domains for visitors’ appreciation.

 Permanent Exhibitions